The S&P 500’s Lack of Diversification – S&P 5 vs. S&P 495

 Time, Diversification and the Volatility of Returns This chart shows how the volatility of returns decreases over time (range of equity, bond and blended total return).
 Picture Source: J.P.
 Morgan Asset Management

-S&P 500 – Top 10 U.S. Companies by Market Capitalization Relative to Total The top 10 U.S. companies represent approximately 35% of the S&P 500 Index in terms of market capitalization, which can be a concern for investors in terms of diversification.
-Image: Morgan Stanley Wealth Management
+S&P 500 – Top 10 U.S. Companies by Market Capitalization Relative to Total The dominance of the top 10 U.S. companies in the S&P 500 Index raises concerns about the index’s ability to provide adequate diversification for investors.
+Image: Societe Generale Cross Asset Research